stealthorga-crypto/STEALTH-TINKO/tinko-console/README.md

 ## 🔐 Authentication

 Uses NextAuth v5 with credentials provider.
 For development, use any email/password.
+Google SSO also supported if configured on backend.

 **⚠️ Production**: Replace placeholder auth in `lib/auth/auth.ts` before deploying.

+## 🌐 Internationalization (i18n)

+Lightweight dictionaries for `en`, `ta`, and `hi` live in `locales/`.
+Use the header language switcher; selection is persisted to `localStorage`.

 ## 🌐 Deployment to Vercel